-Of course, there are various cryptocurrencies that can still be mined using simple computers.
+Of course, various cryptocurrencies can still be mined using simple computers.
 Some of them have even made it their mission to ban mining with ASICs equipment altogether.

-But before deciding if mining cryptocurrency is worthy and profitable, you have to take various aspects into consideration.
+But before deciding if mining cryptocurrency is worthy and profitable, you have to consider various aspects.

-Once you picked a cryptocurrency, you’ll want to look towards buying the right rig.
-Because there are plenty of options in the ASIC market.
+Once you pick a cryptocurrency, you’ll want to look towards buying the right rig because there are plenty of options in the ASIC market.
 You can always use various online multicurrency calculators to determine the parameters involved, such as the hash rate.

 SIDENOTE.
-The hash rate is the speed at which a cryptocurrency mining rig can solve the algorithm required to mine a new block of cryptocurrency.
+The hash rate is the speed at which a cryptocurrency mining rig can solve the algorithm required to mine a new cryptocurrency block.

 If you decide that the operational costs are too high, but you still want to try your luck in the game, not all hope is lost.
 You can always join a mining pool and work together with other miners to mine blocks (and share profits, of course).